How to Prepare for a Sales Job Interview

 A: When working for ABC Websites, we had a client who needed a particularly complex project completing in less than a month from start to finish.
-The usual time for this type of project was around the 3 months.
+The usual time for this type of project was around three months.
 I was tasked with putting a small team together, and to organise and lead the project along with liaising with the client.
 By getting the best team members around me and communicating clear time-led goals we were able to complete the project in the client’s time-frame and on budget.

-(This answer demonstrates teamwork, organisation and leadership skills – although they would probably ask follow up questions relating to this answer)
+(This answer demonstrates teamwork, organisation and leadership skills—although they would probably ask follow up questions relating to this answer.)

 What to Expect at the Interview?

-If you want to practice taking a psychometric test on-line (good idea!), search for ‘Free psychometric test’ in Google and a few websites will pop up where you can get some practice.
+If you want to practice taking a psychometric test online (good idea!), search for ‘free psychometric test’ in Google and a few websites will pop up where you can get some practice.

 Finding Your Way to the Interview

-Now for some practicalities, ensure you know where the interview will take place, sounds obvious doesn’t it?
-But what if everyone knows where Company X is located in town, so you turn up on the doorstep to find that it is exactly where Company X is located, but only the manufacturing facility - the sales and marketing departments have expanded over the last few years and now they are located across town!
+Now for some practicalities.
+Ensure you know where the interview will take place, sounds obvious, doesn’t it?
+But what if everyone knows where Company X is located in town, so you turn up on the doorstep to find that it is exactly where Company X is located, but only the manufacturing facility—the sales and marketing departments have expanded over the last few years and now they are located across town!

 The moral of this story is: know exactly where you are going.
-Ensure you leave enough time to get there, leaving a margin of error for traffic/train/bus delays etc. If you still turn up for the interview late, then apologise, very briefly explain why (don’t make excuses or blame other people) then get on with the interview (they won’t thank you for going into a long explanation full of excuses for ten minutes when they are already behind schedule).
+Ensure you leave enough time to get there, leaving a margin of error for traffic/train/bus delays, etc. If you still turn up for the interview late, then apologise, very briefly explain why (don’t make excuses or blame other people) then get on with the interview (they won’t thank you for going into a long explanation full of excuses for ten minutes when they are already behind schedule).